 Proper rotary measurements are possible only if the laser sets up measurement link with the encoder.
 During the link set up procedure the wireless link quality and the optical signal strength are tested.
 The laser tries to drive the table to rotate -5 degrees, then +10 degrees and then -5 degrees.
-If all the tests are succeed, then the link with the encoder is set (Rotary link field in the Status bar changes to green) and the measurements are possible.
+If all the tests are succeeding, then the link with the encoder is set (Rotary link field in the Status bar changes to green) and the measurements are possible.

 The procedure of setting the Rotary link requires optical path to be aligned.
-The Rotary link is automatically broken when the optical path is broken.